sighingnow/sighingnow.github.io/_posts/programming-language/haskell/2019-04-01-ghc_events_use_vector.md

   job so easy)

 The main event processing logic is in ThreadScope, in `Events/ReadEvents.hs`.
-Thanks to the power type checking of GHC again, now the task is eliminate all type mismatch errors after upgrade to the `vector` version of `ghc-events`.
-By replacing the `map/reduce/groupBy/sort` on `List` with the same thing from the `vector` package, we made a ThreadScope that backed by more efficient array `Vector` without many difficulties.
+Thanks to the power type checking of GHC again, now the task is to eliminate all type mismatch errors after upgrade to the `vector` version of `ghc-events`.
+By replacing the `map/reduce/groupBy/sort` on `List` with the same thing from the `vector` package, we made a ThreadScope that backed by the more efficient array `Vector` without many difficulties.
 The work can be found in [1ce3cde310][3].

 Comparison and Conclusion